kikouKBL/checkIPv1/README.md

 # How to run it!

   - As sudo (cause some apt packages will be installed if necessary)
-  - then launch the followig command
+  - Launch the followig command to check if an IP belongs to a list of subnets ..

 ```sh